ericlyun/ericlyun.github.io/_pages/publications.md

 ### 2021

+| [J33] | Size Zheng, Renze Chen, Yicheng Jin, Aijiang Wei, Bingyang Wu, Xiuhong Li, Shengen Yan, **Yun Liang**.
+"NeoFlow: A Flexible Framework for Enabling Efficient Compilation for High Performance DNN Training, " to appear in the IEEE Transactions on Parallel and Distributed Systems (**TPDS**), 2021.
+| [J32] | Liqiang Lu, **Yun Liang**.
+"Morphling: A Reconfigurable Architecture for Tensor Computation, " to appear in the IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (**TCAD**), 2021.
 | [J31] | **Yun Liang**, Qingcheng Xiao, Liqiang Lu, Jiaming Xie.
 "FCNNLib: A Flexible Convolution Algorithm Library for Deep Learning on FPGAs, " to appear in the *IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems* (**TCAD**), 2021.
 | [J30] | Tao Yang, Zhezhi He, Tengchuan Kou, Qi Han, Haibao Yu, Fangxin Liu, **Yun Liang**, Li Jiang.
 "BISWSRBS: A Winograd-based CNN Accelerator with a Fine-grained Regular Sparsity Pattern and Mixed Precision Quantization, " to appear in the *ACM Transactions on Reconfigurable Technology and Systems* (**TRETS**), 2021.
 | [J29] | **Yun Liang**, Liqiang Lu, Yicheng Jin, Jiaming Xie, Ruirui Huang, Jiansong Zhang, Wei Lin.
 "An Efficient Hardware Design for Accelerating Sparse CNNs with NAS-based Models, " to appear in the *IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems* (**TCAD**), 2021.